general-molecular-simulations/so3lr/README.md

 ```

 For more in-depth evaluation using Python, check out the [example notebook](https://github.com/general-molecular-simulations/so3lr/blob/main/examples/evaluate_so3lr_on_dataset.ipynb).

-A detailed documentation of all available settings is accessible via `so3lr --help-full`.

 ## Atomic Simulation Environment
 To get an Atomic Simulation Environment (ASE) calculator with energies and forces predicted